 if entering into a Participation Agreement with the applicant would cause the Allocation Platform to breach any condition of any mandatory legal or regulatory requirement; or

 if any of the warranties of the Registered Participant under Article 9 are found to be not valid or false.

+if the applicant is under economic and trade sanctions imposed by a Member State of the European Union.

 Article 14